AdobeDocs/commerce-operations.en/help/configuration/queues/manage-message-queues.md

 Cron jobs are the default mechanism to restart consumers.
 Processes started by `cron` consume the specified number of messages and then terminate.
 Rerunning `cron` restarts the consumer.

-The following example shows the Magento `crontab` configuration for running consumers:
+The following example shows the `crontab` configuration for running consumers:

 > /app/code/Magento/MessageQueue/etc/crontab.xml